Cost of LivingUpdated May 2026

 How does Oshkosh compare to other midwest cities?

-Among midwestern cities in our database, Oshkosh ranks near the middle for cost of living.
+Among midwestern cities in our database, Oshkosh ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Appleton and Green Bay.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect cost of living costs in Oshkosh?